joyrider3774/Playnite_Simple_Game_Importer/README.md

 ## Translation
 The project is translatable on [Crowdin](https://crowdin.com/project/playnite-game-speak)

+Thanks to the following people who have contributed with translations:
+* Spanish: Darklinpower

 ## Credits
 * Used Icon made by [Freepik](http://www.freepik.com/)
 * Original Localization file loader by [Lacro59](https://github.com/Lacro59)